 An increasing proportion of high-tech equipment consists of software.
 At the same time, the importance of utilizing software in optimizing development processes is growing.
 That does not take away the fact that significant progress is always made in the interplay with mechatronics and electronics.
 Laurens van de Laar, Software Architect at NTS: ‘Generating and applying appropriate software, for example to reduce costs, accelerate time to market and add quality, requires advanced tools and skills.
 However, getting the best results calls for a culture of a real machine builder.
 Exactly that makes NTS unique.'

 The complexity of high-tech systems has increased enormously over the last few decades.
-OEMs - for example in the semiconductor, analytical and digital printing industries - create machines that not rarely operate on the edge of physical possibilities.
+OEMs - for example in the semiconductor, analytical and health market - create machines that not rarely operate on the edge of physical possibilities.
 Their performance is ever more determined by software.

 Complexity and intelligence